0xGG/welcome-notebook/enUS/Introduction.md

 ## 🔭 Introduction

-**Crossnote** is probably the world's first markdown notes reader & editor progressive web application that works offline ~~perfectly~~ (maybe not yet but soon 😂) and supports syncing with arbitrary git repository right inside your browser.
+**Crossnote** is a markdown notes reader & editor progressive web application that works offline ~~perfectly~~ (maybe not yet but soon 😂) and supports syncing with arbitrary git repository right inside your browser.
+It also supports opending and editing your local files.

-Crossnote is heavily inspired by [Markdown Preview Enhanced](https://github.com/shd101wyy/markdown-preview-enhanced), [Google Keep](https://keep.google.com), [Google Docs](https://docs.google.com), [Quip](https://quip.com), [Notion](https://www.notion.so), [GitBook](https://gitbook.com), [Notable](https://github.com/notable/notable), [Evernote](https://evernote.com/), and [Bear](https://bear.app/).
+Crossnote is heavily inspired by [Markdown Preview Enhanced](https://github.com/shd101wyy/markdown-preview-enhanced), [Google Keep](https://keep.google.com), [Google Docs](https://docs.google.com), [Quip](https://quip.com), [Notion](https://www.notion.so), [GitBook](https://gitbook.com), [Notable](https://github.com/notable/notable), [Evernote](https://evernote.com/), [Bear](https://bear.app/), [RoamResearch](https://roamresearch.com/).

-Unlike [Crossnote (_alpha_)](https://github.com/0xGG/crossnote/blob/master/README.alpha.md), which is completely cloud based, **Crossnote (beta)** aims to be offline first.
+Unlike [Crossnote (_alpha_)](https://github.com/0xGG/crossnote/blob/master/README.alpha.md), which is completely cloud based, **Crossnote** aims to be offline first.
 That is, your data is stored entirely in your browser.
 We won't collect your notes and credentials to our server. **You own your data**.

 The front-end of crossnote project is completely open sourced on GitHub [0xGG/crossnote](https://github.com/0xGG/crossnote).
 It is released under **AGPL3**.
 Any contributions or suggestions would be very helpful for the growth of the project.

 You can easily synchronize your notebooks with arbitrary git repositories thanks to the awesome [isomorphic-git](https://github.com/isomorphic-git/isomorphic-git) project that makes running git possible right inside this web application.
+The wonderful [File System Access API](https://web.dev/file-system-access/) also makes it possible to open and edit your local files.

 This application is still under development, and its production website is currently running on a Vultr VPS with only 8GB ram located in Los Angeles.